Want a brief introduction to neuroscience? Click here.

 Patient: Doctor Doctor it hurts when I do this.

 Doctor: Don’t DO that!

 What do emotions have to do with pain?

 All pain is in the brain.
 We experience healthy, acute pain when the brain senses tissue damage.

 How does this happen?
-A stimulus activates receptors in the tissue (you fall and skin your knee, triggering specialized nerve cells).
-These receptors send signals to brain through nerves and spinal cord ( process called nociception).
+A stimulus activates receptors in your tissue (you fall and skin your knee, triggering specialized nerve cells).
+These receptors send signals to the brain through nerves and the spinal cord (a process called nociception).
 When the signals reach the brain, they are interpreted and given meaning.
 Will we experience pain then?
 It depends.

 - IF the signals are sufficiently strong and

 - IF the brain may think the body is in danger,